Keningau District: Geography

 The district of Keningau covers an area of 3,533 square kilometres and is located in a valley bordered to the west by the Crocker Range and to the south and east by the Mount Trus Madi.

 Demographics

 The population of the district of Keningau is 173,103 according to the last census in 2010.
-It consists of 90% of Dusun and Murut, as well an estimate of 8% Hakka Chinese population and various minority indigenous groups.
+It consists of 90% of mainly Dusun and Murut peoples, as well an estimate of 8% Hakka Chinese population and various minority indigenous groups.